jdkandersson/flake8-docstrings-complete/README.md

 ### Fix DCO002

-This linting rule is triggered by a function that has one or more arguments and a docstring that does not have the arguments section.
+This linting rule is triggered by a function that has one or more arguments and a docstring that does not have an arguments section.
 For example:

 ```Python
 def foo(bar):